 At the same time, the Certification Body will define the administrative rules guiding the future evaluations (accreditation scheme for evaluators, dispute process).

 Once the SAS are ready, they will be used to define, when necessary, the expected test methodology for each security requirement (both for security compliance and vulnerability testing tasks).
 This test methodology is complementary to the expected output of the test cases defined in the SAS and should help the evaluators providing guidance on how to conduct these tests where necessary.
 This test methodology document will also define the expected skills and tools for testing laboratories (especially for vulnerability testing).
-Having an evaluation guidance document will help to ensure that the SECAM evaluation are comparable in the sense that a similar set of tools and techniques will be applied to produce the test outputs.
+Having an evaluation guidance document will help to ensure that SECAM evaluations can be compared to each other in the sense that a similar set of tools and techniques will be applied to produce the test outputs.

+Note: A vendor may chose to re-use existing test case details for the test methodology.
+This will take into account scenarios where the vendor has already developed and tested the security functions defined in the SAS.

 NOTE: Some information related to vulnerability testing methodology (detailed attack “how-to” for specific points) is expected to stay confidential, and will be managed by Certification Body or the operators and vendors, as applicable.